 Journey of a Thousand Guns Begins with the First Step

-Then wonder of wonders, I found a S&W Model 57 .41 Magnum sitting on a dealer’s shelf begging like a puppy to go home with me.
-Bought the six-inch, Dirty Harry-lite brute, and fell in love with what, in my opinion, is still the best all-round revolver cartridge ever developed.
+Then wonder of wonders, I found an S&W Model 57 .41 Magnum sitting on a dealer’s shelf begging like a puppy to go home with me.
+Bought the six-inch, Dirty Harry-lite brute, and fell in love with what, in my opinion, is still the best all-around revolver cartridge ever developed.
 Got the beast’s barrel bobbed back to just over three inches--for “social occasions” as the gunsmith quipped.
-Then a sad reality sunk in: no one, save myself it seemed, loved the .41 as much as I. Scarce, expensive ammo precluded sufficient practice to stay proficient.
-Model 57 shrinks to the back in gun safe, a forlorn waif.
+Then a sad reality sunk in: no one, save me it seemed, loved the .41 as much as I. Scarce, expensive ammo precluded sufficient practice to stay proficient.
+Model 57 shrinks to the back in the gun safe, a forlorn waif.

 A Perfect Ten

 Then the clouds parted.
 The FBI (remember them?) had completed an exhaustive test program (with yours and my money) and decided they had found the best ever (in their opinion) hand-held death ray.
 Enter the 10mm.

 Right.
 Off I went, and lo, a friend in the local three-gun clique just happened to have a Colt Delta Elite (recurring theme) he’d part with for the right sum.
 U.S. Treasury notes exchanged for said pistol and a bill of sale, and I walked confident.
 Again, I had the best used by the best.
 Just a few years later, the Bureau tired of their big, heavy S&W 1076s and the snappy 10mm, but not after a stint with watered down loads which eventually begat the ubiquitous .40 S&W cartridge.